Object Language Embedding

-In the situation just outlined, ML is called the metalanguage, and L is called the object language, or OL.
-(Edinburgh/INRIA/Cambridge ML, the precursor to Standard ML, was originally a programming metalanguage for a particular object language, the LCF logic.)
-The purpose of a quotation/antiquotation mechanism is to allow one to embed expressions in the object language's concrete syntax inside of ML programs, and to mix the object language expressions with ML expressions.
+In the situation just outlined, ML is called the metalanguage.
+(Edinburgh/INRIA/Cambridge ML, the precursor to Standard ML, was originally a programming metalanguage for a particular object language, the LCF logic, in the LCF proof assistant.)
+The purpose of a quotation/antiquotation mechanism is to allow one to embed expressions in the object language’s concrete syntax inside of ML programs, and to mix the object language expressions with ML expressions.

 Quotation and Antiquotation